JGRennison/nbudstee/README.md

   First try to unlink any existing sockets.
 This will not try to unlink non-sockets.
 * -u, --unlink-after
   Try to unlink all sockets when done.
-* -m, --max-queue <bytes>
+* -m, --max-queue bytes
   Maximum amount of data to buffer for each connected reader (approximate).
   Accepts suffixes: k, M, G, for kilobytes, megabytes, gigabytes (multiples of 1024).
   Default: 64k.
   Above this limit new data for that socket reader will be discarded.
+* -i, --input file
+  Read from file instead of STDIN.
+* -I, --input-reopen file
+  Read from file instead of STDIN.
+  When the end of input is reached, reopen from the beginning.
+  This is primarily intended for FIFOs.

 ### Use Case:
 On demand logging, in particular in shell pipelines.